-Description: This course provides a study of the computational skills required for the
+This course provides a study of the computational skills required for the development of accurate design and drafting methods used in the electrical technology profession.

 - 1. Demonstrate an understanding of drafting fundamentals utilizing both hand- and computer-aided drafting and how it relates to the electrical industry. - a.
 Explain the need for national drafting standards. - b.
 Explain the need for drawing quality and standard drawing sizes. - c.
 Explain the requirements for lettering and different line widths. - d.
 Discuss computer aided design (CAD). - 2.
 Demonstrate an understanding of electrical symbols, components, and references used in schematic and logic diagrams. - a.
 Identify components by symbol. - b.
 Draw component and schematic symbols to drafting standards. - c.
 Correctly use component references and values. - d.
 Use symbols in schematic diagrams. - e.
 Interpret logic symbols. - f.
 Create formal drawings from an engineering sketch. - 3.
 Demonstrate the ability to compose projections and electrical drawings and diagrams. - a.
 Define and create orthographic drawings. - b.
 Apply rules of good dimensioning to mechanical drawing. - c.
 Create printed circuit board assembly drawings. - d.
 Create block, flow, and single line diagrams. - e.
 Create schematic and logic diagrams. - f.
 Create point-to-point and pictorial point-to-point diagrams. - g.
-Create cable assemblies and interconnection diagrams - 4.
-Demonstrate an understanding of electronics drafting using CAD. - a.
+Create cable assemblies and interconnection diagrams

+4. Demonstrate an understanding of electronics drafting using CAD.

+- a.
 Create electronic symbols to drafting standards. - b.
 Insert symbols into drawings. - c.
 Use CAD commands to create drawings and schematic diagrams.